-The Joplin Tornado was a catastrophic EF5 tornado that struck Joplin, Missouri in 2011.
-It is one of the deadliest tornado in the U.S. in decades since 1950 - the year when modern record-keeping began.
-It holds the record of the costliest tornado in recent history with damage and insurance payout amounting to an estimated $2.8 billion in 2011 US dollars.
+The Joplin Tornado was a catastrophic EF5 tornado that struck Joplin, Missouri in the late afternoon of Sunday, May 22, 2011.
+This tornado is one of the deadliest in the U.S. since the April 9, 1947 tornado in Woodward, Oklahoma and the seventh-deadliest in U.S. history.
+It was the second F5/EF5 tornado in Missouri history since 1950.
+It also holds the record of the costliest tornado in recent history with damage and insurance payout amounting to an estimated $2.8 billion in 2011 US dollars.

 |Formed||May 22, 2011, 5:34 p.m.
 CDT (UTC−05:00)|

 |Maximum Width||0.99 miles (1.6 km)|

 |Damage||$2.8 billion (2011 USD), $3.05 billion (2018 USD)|

 |Total Fatalities||158 direct fatalities (+3 indirect), 1,150 injuries|

 |Areas Affected||Jasper County and Newton County, Missouri; mostly the city of Joplin|

 On May 22nd, a ¾-mile-wide twister tore through Joplin, leaving 22.1 miles long trace on the ground.
 It lasted an estimated 38 minutes from start to finish.
 It ripped through the Missouri city of Joplin with winds more than 200 miles per hour (320 km/h), killing 158 people, injuring 1,150 and tearing apart buildings and neighborhoods.
 Scientists categorize this tornado as a unique and rare multivortex one.